Meet Bradford Blackburn

 First Year Seminar in Music I and II

-Blackburn's compositions have been presented in radio broadcasts, international peer-reviewed festivals, as well as performances by solo artists and professional ensembles.
-His music has won awards and honors, including a prestigious ASCAP Fellowship for Film Scoring and Composition at the Aspen Music Festival.
-In support of his creative scholarship and teaching, Blackburn has been awarded several David Delo Research Professor Grants from The University of Tampa for: “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), and “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014).
+Blackburn's compositions have been presented in radio broadcasts, national and international peer-reviewed festivals, performed by professional ensembles, and commissioned by solo artists and choreographers.
+His music has won awards and honors, including an ASCAP Fellowship for Film Scoring and Composition at the Aspen Music Festival.
+In support of his creative scholarship and teaching, he has been awarded several David Delo Research Professor Grants from The University of Tampa for “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), and “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014).
 Blackburn’s chamber music work Chimera, performed by NOW Ensemble, was released on CD by Navona Records in 2020.